allegroai/clearml-serving/README.md

 ### :turtle: Registering & Deploying new models manually

-Uploading an existing model file into the model repository can be done via the `clearml` RestAPI, the python interface, or with the `clearml-serving` CLI
+Uploading an existing model file into the model repository can be done via the `clearml` RestAPI, the python interface, or with the `clearml-serving` CLI.

 > To learn more on training models and the ClearML model repository, see the [ClearML documentation](https://clear.ml/docs)